 When I tell people that I'm editor in chief of Budget Travel, I always get the same response.
 Whether I'm chatting with a twentysomething on her first overseas adventure, a seatmate on a fixed income, or a well-heeled TV personality at a dreamy ski resort, they invariably reply.
 "Cool!
 I'm a Budget Traveler myself!"
 I love the notion that each and every person I speak with understands that being a Budget Traveler doesn't just mean saving money, but also traveling in the smartest, most stylish way possible.
-It inspired me to jot down a few—well, 25, plus an extra tip in the photo caption above!—of the things that we Budget Travelers know.
+It inspired me to jot down a few—well, 25—of the things that we Budget Travelers know.
 Did I leave any of your personal travel tips out?
 Drop me a line!

 1. A REASONABLE PRICED HOTEL ROOM